-Coronavirus: Mumbai civic body postpones reopening of schools to December 31, cites rising cases
+Covid-19: As cases rise, schools in Mumbai to stay shut till December 31, Haryana till November end

-On Thursday, Mumbai reported 924 fresh cases, the highest in this week so far.
+On Thursday, Mumbai reported 924 fresh cases, the highest in this week so far, while Haryana’s tally neared two lakh.

 Mumbai’s civic body, the Brihanmumbai Municipal Corporation, on Friday postponed the reopening of schools under its jurisdiction to December 31, citing the rising number of coronavirus cases in the city, ANI reported.
 The schools were earlier scheduled to open on November 23.